theanhhoang/AIM/README.md

 To complile the PSL Algorithm, please go to folder ```PBS-SIPP-ver2/```.
 You can then follow the below information.

 The code requires the external library [boost](https://www.boost.org/).
-If you are using Ubantu, you can install it simply by
+If you are using Ubuntu, you can install it simply by
 ```shell script
 sudo apt install libboost-all-dev
 ```